Gestational Age Assessment

 Gestational age assessment means figuring out the number of weeks of your pregnancy.
 A full-term pregnancy is usually 40 weeks.
 It is important to assess if gestational age is uncertain or if your baby is smaller or larger than expected.

-6 physical (body development) and 6 neuromuscular (nerve and muscle development) signs of maturity are each given a score.
+Scores are given for 6 physical and 6 nerve and muscle development (neuromuscular) signs of maturity.
 The scores for each may range from -1 to 5.

-The scores are added together to determine the gestational age of the baby.
+The scores are added together to determine the baby’s gestational age.
 The total score may range from -10 to 50.

 Premature babies have low scores.
 Babies born late have high scores.